bdbarnett/mpdisplay/GETTING-STARTED.md

 ## For Jupyter Notebooks:
 Note:  User input such emulating touchscreens and key input has not been implemented in displaysys for Jupyter Notebook yet.
 Also, if your script has an endless loop, you will need to interrupt the kernel to stop it with `Ctrl+Shift+P` `Jupyter: Restart Kernel`.

 Make sure you can run Jupyter Notebooks first.
 That is beyond the scope of this document.
 The author uses VS Code with the Python and Jupyter extensions.
 Once you have done that, then just open the example [jupyter_notebook.ipynb](src/utils/jupyter_notebook.ipynb) and run the cells.
-As always, start with `import path`.
+As always, start with `import lib.path`.

 ## For PyScript:
 The PyScript implementation of displaysys is very much a work in progress and is not currently a priority for the author.
 As with all other parts of pydisplay, the author is open to pull requests for `displaysys.psdisplay.PSDisplay` and the files in the [html](html) directory.